spcourse/sp1/python/en/files/index.md

 ### Problem 1: unpacking the variables

-As yoy might have observed, the creators of the file name the season 1988-1889 as one number: 198889.
+As you might have observed, the creators of the file name the season 1988-1889 as one number: 198889.
 Smart of them, but we are only interested in the year of the start of the season (1988).

 Note that the data is still stored in the list as a `string`.
 Although `198889` can be cosidered to be a number, we treat it as a piece of text.
 The year we are looking for is stored in the first 4 characters of that string.
 To only save this part of the string, we need the first 4 characters.